BlockPoll/web/README.md

 ## Contributions

-I certainly need help maintaining this.
-Feel free to open pull request or raise an issue.
+Found a bug or want to discuss something (Enhancement/Bug fixes/UX design)?
+Feel free to create an issue or raise a pull request.

 # License

 [MIT](https://github.com/BlockPoll/web/blob/main/LICENSE)

-## Enjoy!